GaloisInc/coffeebot/README.md

 Coffeebot is pretty simple.
 It uses a Google Spreadsheet for tracking all the data consumed/produced.
 There are three sheets of note:

-* **Signup** - the sheet where Galwegians interested in participating enter their name, email, timezone, and a brief list of topics they like to talk about
+* **Signup** - the sheet where people interested in participating enter their name, email, timezone, and a brief list of topics they like to talk about
-* **Next Pairings** - the sheet with a randomly selected set of paired Galwegians that will be used in the next Coffee Time
+* **Next Pairings** - the sheet with a randomly selected set of paired people that will be used in the next Coffee Time
 * **Past Pairings** - the sheet that tracks all previous pairings to help avoid repeat pairings as much as possible

 **Running CoffeeBot**